 Penalties for Credit Card Abuse in Texas

 Credit Card Abuse is a State Jail Felony in Texas.
-This means that a conviction could carry possible jail time of between 180 days and two years.
-A conviction also carries up to a $10,000 fine.
+This means that a conviction could mean state jail time, and the punishments range between 180 days and up to 2 years in state jail.
+Like all felonies, conviction could mean a maximum of a $10,000 fine.